honojs/node-server/README.md

 app.use('/static/*', serveStatic({ root: './' }))
 ```

-Note that `root` must be _relative_ to the current working directory from which the app was started.
-Absolute paths are not supported.
+If using a relative path, `root` will be relative to the current working directory from which the app was started.

 This can cause confusion when running your application locally.